openvinotoolkit/open_model_zoo/demos/human_pose_estimation_3d_demo/python/README.md

 ## Demo Output

-The application uses OpenCV to display estimated poses.
+The application uses OpenCV to display found poses and current inference performance.
-The demo reports

-* **FPS**: average rate of video frame processing (frames per second).
-* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
-You can use both of these metrics to measure application-level performance.

 ## See Also